Skip to content

 D --> G[Monitor at next threshold]

-Generalizing to Other Harnesses
+Generalizing to other harnesses

 /context exposes tool-call attribution directly to the developer rather than compressing behind the scenes.
 No other major AI coding harness currently documents an equivalent developer-facing diagnostic.
 The pattern generalizes: any harness that tracks per-tool token contribution can expose the same surface.